Celebrate (Whitney Houston and Jordin Sparks song)

 "Celebrate" is a duet by American singers Whitney Houston and Jordin Sparks.
 It was written and produced by R. Kelly for the soundtrack album Sparkle to the 2012 musical drama film of the same name.
 The film starred Houston and Sparks.
 RCA Records released "Celebrate" as the first official single from the soundtrack.
 It is the last song recorded by Houston before she died on February 11, 2012.
 It was officially released on June 5, 2012 for digital download on iTunes and Amazon.
 The song made its US radio premiere on On Air with Ryan Seacrest on May 21, 2012.
-For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay.
-During that same week, "Celebrate" also debuted at number 84 on the US Hot R&B/Hip-Hop Songs chart, and has since peaked at number 62.
+For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay and peaked at number ten on the chart.
+During that same week, "Celebrate" also debuted at number 84 on the US Hot R&B/Hip-Hop Songs chart, and has since peaked at number 39, becoming Houston's 40th top forty hit on the chart.
 The accompanying music video for the song was filmed on May 30, 2012.
 The video was shot over two days by director Marcus Raboy.
 The music video made its world premiere on BET's 106 & Park on June 27, 2012.